Egg Donor Requirements & Qualifications

 Donating Eggs Qualifications

 A woman is born with all the eggs she’ll ever have.
-In general, her fertility will start to decline in her 30’s.
+In general, her fertility will start to decline in her mid to late 30’s.
 Our mission is to provide our recipients with the best possible chance to conceive with the highest quality frozen donor eggs.
-Thus, we don’t accept applicants older than 31 years of age.
+Thus, we don’t accept new applicants older than 30 years of age.

 On the other side of the spectrum, maturity level and the ability to make major decisions independently and legally are important factors.
 For this reason, applicants are eligible only after turning 19.
 (If you’re not yet 19, you can ).